Cartwright, Manitoba: Industry

-Primarily a farming community, Cartwright does include manufacturing industry, including trailer manufacturing, "Ready To Move" or "RTM" house construction, cabinet-makers and associated supply retailers.
+Primarily a farming community, Cartwright does include manufacturing industry, including trailer manufacturing, a trailer parts supply company, a small mechanic shop, an Ag and Auto repair shop, a farm supply store, "Ready To Move" or "RTM" house construction, cabinet-makers, and associated supply retailers.

 Southern Manitoba Review

-The local newspaper, the Review, was started in 1899 by Robert J.C.
+The local newspaper, the Rock Lake Review, was started in 1899 by Robert J.C.
 Stead; in 1904 the paper was renamed The Southern Manitoba Review.
-In 1908 the paper was taken over by Stead's brothers-in-law, D.J. and Will Wallace and continues to operate in the Wallace family, today.
+In 1908 the paper was taken over by Stead's brothers-in-law, D.J. and Will Wallace and continued to operate in the Wallace family, until closing Dec.
+31, 2021.